Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at hadron colliders: Introduction

+However, such simultaneous determination is challenging in the framework of PDF global analysis, with $\effstw$ as a free parameter.
+Many of the old experimental data sets included in the PDF analyses were performed at the leading order in EW interaction, and those data are still important for providing PDF information~\cite{OldData}.
+To achieve a high precision of $\effstw$ determination, all the Wilson coefficients of the scattering processes included in the PDF analysis have to be updated to higher-order in EW interactions.
+This feature is not yet available in the current PDF global analysis programs.

-In this paper, we propose a new method which factorizes the proton structure information relevant to the $A^h_{FB}$ measurement into a set of well-defined PDF-dependent parameters.
+In this paper, we propose a new method which factorizes the proton information relevant to the $A^h_{FB}$ measurement into a set of structure parameters.
 They are defined to be generally independent of any specific PDF modeling, and thus can be viewed as some new experimental observables.
 These parameters, together with $\effstw$, can be determined from one single measurement of the $A^h_{FB}$ at the LHC, through a carefully-designed fitting procedure, as to be described below.
 The correlation between the determination of $\effstw$ and proton structure is automatically taken into account in the proposed analysis.
-In the following sections, we will first demonstrate the factorization of $A^h_{FB}$.
-Then, a numerical study of the simultaneous fitting to determine both $\effstw$ and the PDF-dependent parameters is presented as a specific application of the factorization framework.